Contents

 Building Extensions

-Reviews for Extensions, organizations, games, and chatbot verification are temporarily paused while we revise our processes.
-We are working to resume reviews as quickly as possible and will share updates with you shortly.
+Reviews for organizations and chatbot verification continue to be temporarily paused while we revise our processes.
+Reviews for Extensions and game ownership have resumed.
 Thank you for your patience and understanding.

 Creating An Extension Front End